 Peoples Trust for Endangered Species - Orchard Grants

 Grants for traditional orchards.
 Open to any owner or manager of an existing traditional orchard, or existing or new community orchard.
 Grants cover costs for trees, rootstock and grafting materials.

 Free trees for community groups and volunteers.
 50 tree pack options include parkland, large garden, small garden and wildlife and shrubs.
 The limit has now been lifted on how many trees can be ordered.

 Free trees for schools and colleges

 Fund available to assist schools and community groups proposing to undertake well-planned tree and hedge planting projects.
-A new round of this fund is due to be open for applications in the summer (2021).

 Free fruiting tree and hedgerow packs for schools – register your interest online.

-Free tree packs for schools and communities two delivery periods per year, in March and November.
+Free tree packs for schools and communities with two delivery periods per year, in March and November.
 Choose your tree pack: Hedge, Copse, Wild harvest, Year-round colour, Working wood, Wild wood, Wildlife and Urban trees.

 Where 500+ trees are planted as woodland on at least half a hectare, the Woodland Trust will:

 - help you design your woodland